On Randomized Algorithms in Online Strategic Classification: Model

 The learner classifies a sequence of strategic agents ${(x_t,y_t)}_{t=1}^{T}$ selected by an adversary.
 At each round, the learner selects a distribution over hypotheses and samples a hypothesis from this distribution.
 As discussed in the introduction, the learner then reveals the sampled hypothesis to the agent, who best responds after observing it.
 At the end of each round, the learner observes the true label as well as only the manipulated features, rather than the agent’s original features (e.g., the learner observes post-manipulation credit scores in loan approval or the final SAT scores submitted by student applicants).

-More formally, at each round $t$, the adversary selects an agent $(x_t,y_t)$, and simultaneously the learner selects a distribution $\mathcal{D}_t$ over hypotheses.
+More formally, at each round $t$, the learner selects a distribution $\mathcal D_t$, the adversary observes $\mathcal D_t$, and then selects an agent $(x_t,y_t)$.
 The learner then samples a hypothesis $h_t \sim \mathcal{D}_t$ and reveals $h_t$ to the agent.
 After observing $h_t$, the agent best responds by manipulating her feature vector from $x_t$ to $z_t$ according to Definition~\ref{def:br}.
 At the end of the round, the learner observes the prediction on the manipulated feature, $\hat y_t = h_t(z_t)$, as well as the true label $y_t$, and incurs a loss whenever $\hat y_t \neq y_t$.
 This interaction protocol, which repeats for $t=1,\ldots,T$, is summarized in Protocol~\ref{prot:interaction}.

 The learner's goal is to minimize the expected \emph{Stackelberg regret} against the best fixed strategy in hindsight: